inverse-inc/packetfence-dhcp-forwarder/README.md

 go build
 ```

-You now have the binaries required to build the installer.
+You now have the compiled binaries required to generate the installer.

 Create the installer